Cyclone-Bot-List/cbl-issues/README.md

 # cbl-issues
-Please describe your issued there.
+Please describe your issued correctly or we will close it.